 Will I be paid for my time?

-Some organisations or professional groups may be able to offer a form of payment, or gift of appreciation, to thank members for their time.
+Some professional groups may be able to offer a form of payment, or gift of appreciation, to thank members for their time.
 However, others may not have the funds available to provide this.
 This will be made clear to you before you accept a request.

 How can I register?

-If you are interested in joining, please complete the online registration form
+If you are interested in joining, please complete the online registration form.